dieterdreist/OpenGeographyRegions/README.md

 # OpenGeographyRegions
 A project to create a free, global, crowdsourced, multilingual dataset of geographic regions.
-This is work in progress, pull requests and other input are welcome.
+**This is work in progress, pull requests and other input are welcome.**

+Just draw a geographic region you know and add a reference to wikipedia.

+A basic geojson editor can be found at [geojson.io](http://geojson.io/).

 ## Simple polygons, appropriate for different scales.
 Starting with [natural earths](https://www.naturalearthdata.com/) 10m geography dataset.
 There are currently 1052 features.